D19.5 Predicting the Sign of ΔS

 The relationships between entropy, microstates, and matter/energy dispersal make it possible for us to assess relative entropies of substances and predict the sign of entropy changes for chemical and physical processes.

 Solids and liquids have surfaces that define their volume, but in the gas phase the molecules occupy the entire container.
-Therefore, for the same sample, each molecule in a gas can be found in many more locations (and there are many more microstates) than in the liquid or solid phase.
+Therefore, for the same sample, each molecule in a gas has much higher freedom of motion (and there are many more microstates) than in the liquid or solid phase.
 Consequently, Sgas > Sliquid > Ssolid, and the processes of vaporization and sublimation involve increases in entropy, ΔS > 0.

 The temperature of a substance is proportional to the average kinetic energy of its particles.
 Raising the temperature results in more extensive vibrations of the particles in solids and more rapid movements of the particles in liquids and gases.
 At higher temperatures, the distribution of molecular kinetic energies is also broader than at lower temperatures; that is, there is a greater range of energies of the particles.
 Thus, the entropy for any substance increases with temperature.